PhluantMobile/dojo_js/README.md

 ### Initialization

-This function initializes the framework for expandable ads and interstitial/banner ads that need close functionalty.
+This function initializes the framework for expandable ads and interstitial/banner ads that need close functionality.
 It also initializes any MRAID specific functionality if the MRAID framework is detected.
 The developer will need to ensure an appropriate callback function is designated for contracting/closing the ad.
 If the callback function contains object function calls, the object must have an explicit reference.

 Specs: